juergenlerner/eventnet/data/les_miserables/README.md

 ```
 defining which of the actors are female.
 (This information is based on the actor names and short descriptions given in `jean.dat`, as well as on our own reading of the novel.)

 If you use this data in a publication, please cite the original data source: Knuth, D. E. (1993).
 The Stanford GraphBase: a platform for combinatorial computing (Vol. 1).
-New York: AcM Press.
+New York: ACM Press.